pcgrisha/docs.carpentries.org/topic_folders/policies/privacy.md

 your personal information from our databases.
 However, this may interfere with our ability to give you credit for training events you have completed or contributions you have made to our lessons, to contact you about upcoming events in your area, and may affect your active status within our organisation.
+Please contact us if you have any questions about removal or archival of your data.

 ### Marketing Opt-Out